 Most organisations that become employee owned are guided and assisted in those key next steps by the Employee Ownership Association (EOA), the publisher of this Guide.
-The EOA helps individuals and organisations to choose the right model and brokers visits to leading employee owned businesses and introductions to the EOA's approved specialist advisors.

-So if you have found this document useful and are eager to get on with the next phase in moving to employee ownership please do get in touch with us at the EOA and we will be delighted to help.
+So if you have found this document useful and are eager to get on with the next phase in moving to employee ownership, please do get in touch with us and we will be delighted to help.